bonedaddy/ulog/README.md

 # versioning

-The library follows semver as the versioning scheme.
-Additinoally the header files have `LOGGER_VERSION` and `COLORS_VERSION` macros which include the current release number.
-This is to help situations in which you may be using the library my copy and pasting the code into some other repository.
+The library follows the semver versioning scheme.
+Additionally a `version.h` header file has the current release version listed as a macro.

 # installation

 ## manual (broke)

-Copy and paste the `logger.h`, `colors.h`, `logger.c`, and `colors.c` files into whatever project you are working on.
+Copy and paste the `logger.h`, `colors.h`, `version.h`, `logger.c`, and `colors.c` files into whatever project you are working on.
 You will need to make sure that you have pthreads available to link with as the logger library has a pthreads dependency.

 ## clib (woke)